cosmicjs/gatsby-source-cosmic/README.md

   },
 ],
 ```
-This configuration will automatically detect the object type in your bucket and pull down all published objects into your site's GraphQL database.
-If you'd like to only fetch a specific set of object types you can do that by specifying their slugs on the plugin config.
+This configuration will automatically detect the Object type in your Bucket and pull down all published Objects into your site's GraphQL database.
+If you'd like to only fetch a specific set of Object types you can do that by specifying their slugs on the plugin config.
 ```
 ...
 options: {